davidusb-geek/emhass/README.md

 - `solcast_rooftop_id` for the ID of your rooftop for the SolCast service implementation.

+- `solar_forecast_kwp` for the PV peak installed power in kW used for the solar.forecast API call.

 ### A naive Model Predictive Controller

 A MPC controller was introduced in v0.3.0.
 This is an informal/naive representation of a MPC controller.